 The statute further clarifies that, when the court deems attorney’s fees and costs appropriate, it will determine the interim award as appropriate to enable the petitioning party to participate adequately in the litigation.

 If you have questions about seeking attorney’s fees in your Chicago divorce, an experienced divorce attorney in Chicago can assist you.
-Contact the Arami Law Office to speak with an advocate today about your divorce case.
+Contact Arami Law, Inc. to speak with an advocate today about your divorce case.

 To request a consultation, please fill out all fields, and we will follow up with you